youyanggu/covid19-forecast-hub-evaluation/evaluations/README.md

   * `abs_errs` : State-by-state mean absolute errors
   * `sq_errs` : State-by-state mean squared errors
   * `mean_ranks` : State-by-state mean rankings.
 For each state, we rank all the models and take their mean ranks (1=highest ranking).

+These evaluations are subsequently summarized in the [summary](/summary) directory.